 The Finale!

-The crowd got tighter and tighter and the boys made pyramids that grew taller and taller, yet still nowhere near the clay pot.
+The boys made pyramids that grew taller and taller and the crowd got tighter and tighter.
+It was still nowhere near the clay pot.
 It was exhilarating to join in the excitement.
-Yet still anxiety provoking to be in the increasingly crowded audience.
+Yet still, anxiety-provoking to be in the increasingly crowded audience.
 Not to mention the sweat literally dripping from my body.

 I finally pushed and squeezed my way out of the crowds (not an easy feat), and enjoyed another vantage point from the distance.